10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 5. Pumpkin: Digestive Health Superfood

-If your pup has a sensitive stomach, light, hydrating, and easy-to-digest pumpkin is the best summer food to add to your dog’s diet.
-Due to their high fiber content, pumpkins are a quick fix for diarrhea and constipation problems that frequently occur as the summer heat rises.
+If your pup has a sensitive stomach, light, hydrating, and easy-to-digest pumpkin is the best superfood to add to your dog’s diet.
+Due to their high fiber content, pumpkins are a quick fix for diarrhea and constipation problems that frequently occur as the heat rises.

 How To Feed Your Dog Pumpkin The Right Way